 Overall based on what was predicted I would have said 8 out of 10 chance of how much rain we were going to get.
 In that respect, it makes sense for people wondering if they are going to get rained out on their trip.
-In reality, it was a 1 or 2 the level we actually got and none of it would have interfered with any vacation related activities.
+In reality, the level we actually got was a 1 or 2 and none of it would have interfered with any vacation related activities.

 Belize Forum Links

 Here are some good links to TripAdvisor posts where travelers are seeking advice about planning their trip to Belize and worried about the weather.
 Responses that regular posters and destination experts gave help put things in perspective.

 Rain in forecast…trip ruined?
 This traveler was worried that their upcoming trip to San Ignacio and Placencia and if their activity plans will be ruined by rain.